ruuda/convector/readme.md

 Controls
 --------

+ * Press `d` to toggle debug view.
+   The green channel shows the number of AABB intersections, the blue channel shows the number of triangle intersections.
  * Press `q` to quit the application.
  * Press `s` to print statistics to the console.
  * Press `t` to write a trace to trace.json.